rick-roche/rickroche.com/site/content/posts/2022-03-01-azure-static-web-apps-sso/index.md

 We often build and deploy web applications specifically for users internal to our organisation.
 [Azure Static Web Apps](https://azure.microsoft.com/en-us/services/app-service/static/) is proving to be an excellent replacement for [Azure App Service](https://azure.microsoft.com/en-us/services/app-service/) in these scenarios.

-At a high-level you get a great set of features (outlined in the [release notes](https://azure.microsoft.com/en-us/updates/azure-static-web-apps-is-now-generally-available/))
+At a high-level the service provides you with a great set of features (outlined in the [Azure release notes](https://azure.microsoft.com/en-us/updates/azure-static-web-apps-is-now-generally-available/))
 > - Globally distributed content for production apps
 > - Tailored CI/CD workflows from code to cloud
 > - Auto-provisioned preview environments